bcgov/how-to-workshops/vault/README.md

       labels:
         app: myapp
       annotations:
-        # Vault sidecar code goes here, inside the template.
+        # 1. Vault injector configuration goes here, inside the template.
         vault.hashicorp.com/agent-inject: 'true'
         vault.hashicorp.com/agent-inject-token: 'true'
-        # this makes sure the secret vault will only change during pod restart:
-        vault.hashicorp.com/agent-pre-populate-only: 'true'
-        vault.hashicorp.com/auth-path: auth/k8s-gold  # This was tricky.
-Be sure to use k8s-silver, k8s-gold, or k8s-golddr
+        vault.hashicorp.com/agent-pre-populate-only: 'true' # this makes sure the secret vault will only change during pod restart vault.hashicorp.com/auth-path: auth/k8s-silver  # This was tricky.
+Be sure to use k8s-silver, k8s-gold, or k8s-golddr vault.hashicorp.com/namespace: platform-services
-        vault.hashicorp.com/namespace: platform-services
         vault.hashicorp.com/role: abc123-nonprod  # licenseplate-nonprod or licenseplate-prod are your options

-        # Configures Vault Agent to retrieve the secrets from Vault:
+        # Configure how to retrieve and populate the secrets from Vault:
         # - The name of the secret is any unique string after vault.hashicorp.com/agent-inject-secret-<name>
         # - The value is the path in Vault where the secret is located.
         vault.hashicorp.com/agent-inject-secret-microservices-secret-dev: abc123-nonprod/microservices-secret-dev
-        # Configures the template Vault Agent should use for rendering a secret:
+        # - The template Vault Agent should use for rendering a secret:
         vault.hashicorp.com/agent-inject-template-microservices-secret-dev: |
           {{- with secret "abc123-nonprod/microservices-secret-dev" }}
           export dev_database_host="{{ .Data.data.dev_database_host }}"
           export dev_database_name="{{ .Data.data.dev_database_name }}"
           {{- end `}} }}

-        # This is another sample.
+        # - This is another sample.
 This set uses some HELM chart variable replacements.
 There's a bit of magic with the ` symbol in the agent-inject-template section.
 It also required some additional braces {}.
 You can use this as an example of what worked for me.
         vault.hashicorp.com/agent-inject-secret-microservices-secret-debug: {{ .Values.global.licenseplate }}-{{ .Values.global.vault_engine }}/microservices-secret-debug
         vault.hashicorp.com/agent-inject-template-microservices-secret-debug: |
           {{`{{- with secret `}}"{{ .Values.global.licenseplate }}-{{ .Values.global.vault_engine }}/microservices-secret-debug"{{` }}